Bœuf Charolais - Charolais Beef; the Very Best Beef in France.

 Pave de Rumsteck

-Tartare de Bœuf Charolais, Pommes Frites et Salade de Jeunes Pousses – Steak Tatar made with Charolais beef and served with French fries, chips, and a salad of young vegetable leaves.
-The most popular young leave, shoots, come from spinach, chicory, Belgian Endives, arugula, and watercress.
+Tartare de Bœuf Charolais, Pommes Frites et Salade de Jeunes Pousses – A Steak Tatar made with Charolais beef and served with French fries, chips, and a salad of young vegetable leaves.
+The most popular young leaves and shoots, come from spinach, chicory, Belgian Endives, arugula, and watercress.

 Tartare de Bœuf